School Science Lessons

 35.2.51 Nickeline

-Nickeline, niccolite, NiAs, arsenical nickel has copper red colour with a red tinge, Mohs scale of hardness 5 to 5.5, brown to black streak, metallic lustre, uneven fracture, specific gravity 7.8, occurs in masses.
+Nickeline, NiAs, arsenical nickel, copper red with red tinge, Mohs scale of hardness 5 to 5.5, brown to black streak, metallic lustre, uneven fracture, S.G.
+7.8.

 The name "nickel" comes from "Old Nick" (the devil) meaning it was worthless as a copper ore despite its similar colour.